Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

 We give this resolution proof in the form of a labeled read-once branching program $B$.
-We call the set of tableau variables of $L$, as well as the carry variables from column $k-\delta-1$ of both $L$ and $R$, the \emph{input variables} to this critical strip.
-Given an assignment to the input variables $\sigma_{input}$, we can propagate to the outputs of the critical strip. $L$ and $R$ can propagate this assignment to their outputs (with no additional branching).
+We define the \emph{input variables} $\sigma_{input}$ as the set of tableau variables of circuit $L^{xy}$, together with the carry variables from column $k-\Delta-1$ of both $L^{xy}$ and $R^{yx}$.
+We say $\sigma_{input}$ contains the \emph{input variables} to this critical strip, since their values determine an output assignment.

-The idea behind the branching program $B$ is to verify circuit $L$ by branching on input variables row-by-row, going from top-to-bottom, maintaining an assignment to a row of sum-variables.
-Since $t^{L}_{ij} = t^{R}_{ji}$, the tableau variables of circuit $R$ simultaneously get revealed from bottom to top.
-In circuit $R$ we maintain both a guess for its output values, and a row of sum-variables.
-From the proof of Lemma~\ref{unsatStrip}, if we have found that the outputs of $L$ and $R$ were computed correctly then they must violate one of the constraints $e_{k}=0, \ldots,e_{k-\delta+1}=0, e_{k-\delta}=1$.
+The idea behind the branching program $B$ is to verify circuit $L^{xy}$ by branching on its input variables row-by-row, going from top-to-bottom, remembering an assignment to a row of sum-variables.
+Since $t^{xy}_{i,j} = t^{yx}_{j,i}$, the tableau variables of circuit $R^{yx}$ simultaneously are revealed from bottom to top.
+In circuit $R^{yx}$ we maintain both a guess for its output values, and a row of sum-variables.
+From the proof of Lemma~\ref{unsatStrip}, if we have found that the outputs of $L^{xy}$ and $R^{yx}$ were computed correctly then they must violate one of the constraints $e_{k}=0, \ldots,e_{k-\Delta+1}=0, e_{k-\Delta}=1$.

 \begin{definition} Define $\cut(0)$ as the set of variables containing

 For $j \in [1,k-\log k]$, we define $\cut(j)$ to be the set containing the variables: